A shocking Chinese AI advancement called DeepSeek is sending US stocks plunging

 The stunning achievement from a relatively unknown AI startup becomes even more shocking when considering that the United States for years has worked to restrict the supply of high-power AI chips to China, citing national security concerns.
 That means DeepSeek was able to achieve its low-cost model on under-powered AI chips.

 US tech stocks got hammered Monday morning.
 Nvidia (NVDA), the leading supplier of AI chips, whose stock more than doubled in each of the past two years, fell 12%.
-Meta (META) and Alphabet (GOOGL), Google’s parent company, were also down sharply, as were Marvell, Broadcom, Palantir, Oracle and many other tech giants.
+Meta (META) and Alphabet (GOOGL), Google’s parent company, were also down sharply.
+Nvidia competitors Marvell, Broadcom, Micron and TSMC all fell sharply, too.
+Oracle (ORCL), Vertiv, Constellation, NuScale and other data center companies tumbled.

 That dragged down the broader stock market, because tech stocks make up a significant chunk of the market — tech constitutes about 45% of the S&P 500, according to Keith Lerner, analyst at Truist.